Gittyup490tyrone92/stainless-444-surcharge-tracker/README.md

 - Automated alloy surcharge calculation
 - Advanced data validation with anomaly detection and cross-validation
 - Price forecasting using time series analysis (ARIMA, Exponential Smoothing)
+- Rich email templating with embedded charts and interactive elements
 - Visualization of price trends and surcharge components
 - Interactive dashboards with historical data and forecasts
 - Historical data tracking and comparison